-24. Segment information
+28. Segment information

 The Shoreline Mall is located in Malta and accordingly revenues from the above activities will be attributed to Malta.
-As outlined in note 1, the company's principal activity is to develop and manage the Shoreline Mall and to develop residential terraced houses for resale.
-On completion of the Shoreline project, the company's main business will consist of:
+As outlined in note 1, the company's principal activity is to manage the Shoreline Mall shopping complex and to develop residential villas for resale.
+The company's main business consist of: